a-desaulniers/resau-git/index.md

 ![[PXL_20230809_155103802~3.jpg]]

 On this site, I hope to publish notes about projects that I am working on, guides, UNIX, Programming, and Mathematics.
 My main site, [cabot.place](https://cabot.place/) doesn't, and I imagine never will have much on it.
 It's got a funny spinning (entirely CSS) triangle though!
+You can read more about what I've done in my [[aboutme|about me!]]

 This site is being run on my Dell PowerEdge R715 homelab server, being routed through NGINX, and Cloudflare to the open web.
 This web base is written entirely in `Markdown`, being interpreted by [Quartz](https://quartz.jzhao.xyz/) into HTML.